South Adelaide Football Club: Decline after district football

-Brief Halcyon and Abrupt Fall
+Brief halcyon and abrupt fall

 In response to South Adelaide's limited metropolitan recruiting resources, the club began a concerted country recruiting campaign during the 1930s.
 This bore spectacular fruit between 1935 and 1940.
 Under coach Vic Johnson, South Adelaide after a slow start played impressive football throughout 1935 and ultimately upset Port Adelaide for its first premiership since 1899.
 Jack Cockburn at centre half-back was the team's star and won the Magarey Medal.
 After two more seasons in the finals, South Adelaide reached a high point in 1938, losing only two games and swamping Port Adelaide with a 13-goal third quarter in the Grand Final.
 Led by Clem Rosewarne, Max Murdy and Len Lapthorne, South averaged an amazing 132 points per game, and even without Rosewarne their attack remained extremely potent in 1939 and 1940, averaging 125 points over the minor round.
 The blue and whites failed badly in the 1939 finals, but won two finals before losing to Sturt in 1940.